namiri-tech/docs-rdme-ke/docs/EXPLANATION/getting-started.md

 ## Electronic Tax Invoicing

-African countries in recent years have been opting to digitize their tax systems by imposing e-Invoicing or Electronic Tax Invoicing and Reporting.
+African countries lately have been opting to digitize their tax systems by imposing e-Invoicing or Electronic Tax Invoicing and Reporting.

 ### eTIMS